bobalazek/smart-gallery-manager/README.md

 * [Frontend] Search autocomplete
 * [Python] There is a bug, where the `.dng` formats return the wrong sizes
 * [Design] Make a nicer 404 image

+## License

+Smart Gallery Manager is licensed under the MIT license.